 An annual decree is issued by the president of the Council of Ministers fixing the dates of annual holidays that can be incorporated into the civil service.

 Women employees can take 49 days of maternity leave before the expected date of delivery and 49 days afterward.
-If the birth takes place after the expected date, the intervening days are considered paid sick leave.
+If the birth takes place after the expected date, leave during the intervening days are considered paid sick leave.
 Employees may choose to postpone prenatal leave and take the entire leave post-birth.

 Women get maternity benefit equal to 100% of their regular wages over the 4-month period before the childbirth.
 The benefit is paid by the Social Security Insurance Program (EsSalud) and is subject to a ceiling.